deepanshs/mrsimulator/docs/signal_processing.rst

     ... )

-The required attribute of the ``SignalProcessor`` class, `operations`, holds the list of operations that gets applied to the simulation dataset.
-In the above example, the operations list will first perform an inverse Fourier Transform to convert the frequency domain signal to the time domain.
+The required attribute of the ``SignalProcessor`` class, `operations`, holds the list of operations that gets applied to the input dataset.
+The above set of operations is for a frequency domain input signal undergoing a Gaussian convolution of 100 Hz.
+In this scheme, the operations list will first perform an inverse Fourier Transform to convert the frequency domain signal to the time domain.
 Next, the time domain signal is apodized by a Gaussian function with a broadening factor of 100 Hz, followed by a forward Fourier transformation transforming the signal back to the frequency domain.

 .. note::